GuiTheDev/vrclivetraffic-But-adsbx-works/README.md

+STANDBY NOT WORKING YET(github doesnt let me change this to private so, wait a few hours!)

 # Live Traffic for VATSIM Clients
 This program brings the real world into VRC and any other server-configurable clients for VATSIM.
 It offers data pulled from FlightRadar24 and ADSBExchange, flightplans from FlightAware, and metars from the NOAA.